Imago

 ADVERTISEMENT

-Fans joked, saying, “Yes, I love that the Yankees are back to the poverty signings.”
-They view Ryan Yarbrough as another bargain move despite his 4.36 ERA season last year.
-His 55 strikeouts and nineteen walks in 64 innings offer limited reassurance today.
-Supporters appreciate his swingman flexibility but question Cashman’s preference for cheaper veteran depth again today.
+Fans joked, “Yes, I love that the Yankees are back to the poverty signings.”
+They view Ryan Yarbrough as another bargain move despite his 4.36 ERA season.
+His 55 strikeouts and 19 walks in 64 innings offer limited reassurance today.
+Fans appreciate his swingman flexibility but question Cashman’s preference for cheaper veteran depth again today.
 Many believe continued reliance on modest contracts reflects stubborn spending hesitations within Yankees leadership today.

-A fan sighed, saying, “They will sign Belli and call it an offseason today.”
-He admitted his confidence in Brian Cashman faded sharply after the Yarbrough news surfaced today.
-He claimed the front office repeats patterns that leave supporters questioning the overall offseason direction again.
-He suggested signing Cody Bellinger would be labeled successful even with lingering roster doubts today.
-Fans expressed frustration, thinking meaningful upgrades remain unlikely under Cashman’s current conservative offseason approach today.
+Another sighed, saying, “They will sign Belli and call it an offseason today.”
+It was an admission that the Bronx’s confidence in Brian Cashman faded sharply after the Yarbrough news surfaced.
+They suggested signing Cody Bellinger would be labeled successful even with lingering roster doubts.
+Fans expressed frustration, thinking meaningful upgrades remain unlikely under Cashman’s current conservative offseason approach.

 ADVERTISEMENT

-A fan quipped, “Cashman disasterclass has commenced” after hearing the Yankees approaching Ryan Yarbrough today.
-He argued this early decision signaled another offseason trending toward disappointment for Yankees supporters today.
-He pointed at recent failed pitching acquisitions like Jake Bird and Devin Williams that placed growing pressure directly on Cashman’s leadership.
-Fans warned this move could define an offseason viewed as failed, largely because of Cashman.
+Another quipped, “Cashman disasterclass has commenced” after hearing the Yankees approaching Ryan Yarbrough.
+This early decision signaled another offseason trending toward disappointment for Yankees supporters.
+They highlighted the recent failed pitching acquisitions like Jake Bird and Devin Williams that placed growing pressure directly on Cashman’s leadership.
+Fans warned this move could define an offseason as a failure, largely because of Cashman.

 ADVERTISEMENT